Team-2502/Team-2502.github.io/_build/General/motorsAndGearboxes.markdown

 This works if you are unable to find the desired speeds for a two speed.
 This is also a simpler gearbox and it would have less failure points.
 The target drive train speed would be around 10 - 12 ft/sec.

 ## Two Speed
 The main advantage is that you would have a speed that is low enough for torque to push and a speed high enough to drive across the field quickly with control.
 Usually you shoot for 5 ft/sec low speed and 15 ft/sec high speed in the drive train gearbox.
 These can change depending on the game and what you want from the gearbox.
+In a lot of games the top speed is too fast so a single speed is acceptable when there is not a wide open field.